-The 2012 site assessments were used to catalogue the diversity of wildlife throughout Alexandria.
+The 2012 and 2016 site assessments were used to catalogue the diversity of wildlife throughout Alexandria.
 These observations were then combined with existing data, including a report on the Alexandria Bog by the Audubon Society of New Hampshire and NH Natural Heritage database.
-A total of 127 wildlife species have been documented (Appendix A).
-This includes 93 birds, 19 mammals, 10 amphibians, and 5 reptiles.
+A total of 130 wildlife species have been documented (Appendix A).
+This includes 95 birds, 18 mammals, 12 amphibians, and 5 reptiles.
 These lists are not meant to be a comprehensive list rather it should serve as a supplement to existing and future lists for Alexandria.

-Wildlife observed within the Patten Brook watershed was quite diverse.
-These included wildlife mostly using forested habitats but were also associated with forest edges, small forest openings, riparian habitats along Patten Brook, and an abandoned beaver pond.
-These species included red-tailed hawk, broad-winged hawk, Cooper's hawk, pileated woodpecker, black-capped chickadee, white-breasted nuthatch, hermit thrush, common raven, American crow, blue jay, veery, least flycatcher, eastern wood-pewee, common yellowthroat, indigo bunting, magnolia warbler, red-eyed vireo, blue-headed vireo, wild turkey, and cedar waxwing.
+Wildlife observed within the uplands watershed was quite diverse.
+These included wildlife mostly using forested habitats but were also associated with forest edges, small forest openings, riparian habitats along various brooks, and an abandoned beaver pond.
+These species included red-tailed hawk, broad-winged hawk, Cooper's hawk, pileated woodpecker, black-capped chickadee, white-breasted nuthatch, hermit thrush, common raven, American crow, blue jay, veery, least flycatcher, eastern wood-pewee, common yellowthroat, indigo bunting, magnolia warbler, red-eyed vireo, blue-headed vireo, wild turkey, northern cardinal, and cedar waxwing.
 Also reported were American woodcock (a species of conservation concern).
 Mammals included white-tailed deer, moose, black bear, coyote, weasel, red squirrel, porcupine, and bobcat.
 In terms of amphibians and reptiles seven species were recorded, including American toad, green frog, red-spotted newt, spring peeper, pickerel frog, gray tree frog and garter snake.